bigdog0044/checkers-game/README.md

 - actual implement the player movement method
 - implement detection if player tries to move piece outside of board range
 - add logic in when the player is on the left and right most side of the board
-- fix bug with returnCheckerPiece method returning null which results in errors

 # in more general sense to do list